PaycheckCalculatorOnline logo

 Combined Medicare rates for wages above the threshold: • Below $200,000 (single): 1.45% • Above $200,000 (single): 1.45% + 0.9% = **2.35%**

-Your employer is required to begin withholding the additional 0.9% once your wages in a single calendar year exceed $200,000 from that employer — regardless of your filing status or other income.
-Any under-withholding (for example, if you have two jobs each paying $150,000) is reconciled on your Form 1040 at tax time.
+Your employer is required to begin withholding the additional 0.9% automatically once your wages from that employer exceed $200,000 in a calendar year — regardless of your filing status or income from other sources.
+Any under-withholding (for example, if you have two jobs each paying $150,000, each employer doesn't see the full picture) is reconciled on your Form 1040 at tax time.

 Self-Employment Tax: The Full 15.3%

-However, two deductions partially mitigate this burden: 1.
-You calculate SE Tax on 92.35% of net self-employment income (not 100%), which accounts for the employer's deduction of their half.
-2. You can deduct half of SE Tax from your adjusted gross income (above-the-line deduction), reducing your federal income tax liability.
+Here's the part that catches a lot of first-year freelancers off guard: it's not 15.3% on your gross revenue.
+Two deductions partially offset this burden: 1.
+You calculate SE Tax on 92.35% of net self-employment income (not 100%), which accounts for the employer's deduction of their own FICA half.
+2. You can deduct half of SE Tax from your adjusted gross income as an above-the-line deduction, reducing your federal income tax.

-Quarterly estimated tax payments covering SE Tax + income tax are due April 15, June 15, September 15, and January 15 each year.
+Quarterly estimated tax payments — April 15, June 15, September 15, and January 15 — must cover both SE Tax and income tax to avoid underpayment penalties.

 How FICA Is Calculated on Your Paycheck

-Your employer also pays $459.00 on your behalf, invisible to your pay stub but very real.
+Your employer also pays $459.00 on your behalf — invisible to your pay stub but very real in terms of total cost of your employment.

 FICA Exemptions: Who Doesn't Pay?

-Most employees must pay FICA taxes, but there are narrow exemptions:
+Most employees pay FICA taxes, but there are narrow exemptions worth knowing:

-Student FICA exemption: Students working for their own university in positions directly related to their education may qualify for FICA exemption under IRC Section 3121(b)(10).
-This is determined by the institution.
+**Student FICA exemption:** Students working for their own university in positions directly related to their education may qualify for FICA exemption under IRC Section 3121(b)(10).
+This is determined by the institution, not the student.

-Religious organizations: Members of certain approved religious sects that have conscientious objections to Social Security may apply for exemption using Form 4029, but must waive all Social Security benefits.
+**Religious organizations:** Members of certain approved religious sects with conscientious objections to Social Security may apply for exemption using Form 4029, but must waive all future Social Security benefits.

-Non-resident alien employees: F-1, J-1, M-1, or Q-1 visa holders working in the US in "on-campus" capacities may be exempt temporarily.
-Rules vary significantly; consult an international tax advisor.
+**Non-resident alien employees:** F-1, J-1, M-1, or Q-1 visa holders working in on-campus capacities may be temporarily exempt.
+The rules vary significantly — consult an international tax advisor.

 **Government employees:** Some state and local government employees participate in alternative pension systems instead of Social Security.
 These employees may not pay SS tax but also cannot claim SS benefits.

-If you see no FICA withholding on your paystub and don't fall into one of these categories, it's worth verifying with your HR or payroll department.
+If you see no FICA withholding on your pay stub and don't fall into one of these categories, verify with your HR or payroll department — it may be a payroll setup error worth catching early.

 Overpaid Social Security Tax?
 You Can Get a Refund

-Social Security tax overpayments happen when you work multiple jobs in a year and each employer withholds SS tax independently, unaware of income from your other employer.
+Social Security tax overpayments happen when you work multiple jobs in a year and each employer withholds SS tax independently — unaware of what other employers have withheld.
+Once your combined wages across all employers exceed the Social Security Wage Base, you've overpaid.

-The fix: Claim the excess Social Security tax withheld as a credit on line 11 of Schedule 3 (Additional Credits and Payments) on your Form 1040.
-The IRS will refund the overpayment.
+The fix is straightforward: claim the excess Social Security tax withheld as a credit on line 11 of Schedule 3 (Additional Credits and Payments) on your Form 1040.
+The IRS will refund the difference.

-What Do FICA Taxes Fund — And What Do You Receive?
+What Do FICA Taxes Fund — And What Do You Actually Receive?

-Social Security taxes fund the Old-Age, Survivors, and Disability Insurance (OASDI) program.
-It provides: • Retirement benefits (available from age 62; full benefits at 67 for those born after 1960) • Disability benefits if you become unable to work • Survivor benefits to your spouse and dependent children
+Social Security taxes fund the Old-Age, Survivors, and Disability Insurance (OASDI) program, which provides: • Retirement benefits (available from age 62; full benefits at 67 for those born after 1960) • Disability benefits if you become unable to work before retirement • Survivor benefits to your spouse and dependent children

-Medicare taxes fund two components: • Medicare Part A: Hospital insurance (generally premium-free if you paid in for 40 quarters) • Medicare Part B: Medical insurance (monthly premium required; income-based surcharges for high earners)
+Medicare taxes fund: • Medicare Part A: Hospital insurance (generally premium-free if you paid in for 40+ quarters) • Medicare Part B: Medical insurance (monthly premium required; income-based IRMAA surcharges apply for high earners)

-Neither program is in imminent danger of insolvency, but the Social Security trustee reports indicate the combined trust fund could be depleted by 2033-2035 under current projections — at which point benefits would be payable at roughly 77-80% of current levels without legislative changes.
+Neither program faces imminent collapse, but Social Security trustee reports indicate the combined trust fund could be depleted by 2033–2035 under current projections — at which point benefits would be payable at roughly 77–80% of current levels without legislative changes.

 Frequently Asked Questions